MCPI-Revival/docs/docs/Game/Lists/Item_List.md

 Camera: 456
 ```

-There are also common mods which add items, such as Reborns built in
+There are also common mods which add items, such as Reborn's built in
 bucket mod (id: 325).